 You can leave your mixing bowls in the cupboard for this healthy, gluten free carrot cake recipe!
 The batter gets whizzed up right in the Vitamix or food processor, and the result is seriously amazing.
-[New VIDEO below!]
+[Step-by-step VIDEO below!]

-The cake is made with almond flour and shredded unsweetened coconut, which give it a seriously tender texture (and make it gluten free and paleo friendly!).
+The cake is made with almond flour and shredded unsweetened coconut, which give it a seriously tender texture (and make it gluten free and paleo friendly).

-A few simple ingredients add flavor to this gluten free carrot cake recipe and lighten it up:
+A few other simple ingredients add flavor to this gluten free carrot cake recipe and lighten it up:

 - Unsweetened applesauce lends moisture, allowing us to cut back on the oil.